 Can the On-Board Unit be installed in combination with other systems?>

 The Toll Collect On-Board Unit (OBU) can be installed in combination with the on-board equipment used for other systems.
 Tests conducted with the Swiss and Austrian systems have demonstrated that the systems do not interfere with each other under normal operating conditions.
 However, it is essential to follow the licensing regulations and guidelines for installing and configuring the different units.
 Further information is available from your authorised Toll Collect Service Partner.

 What do I do if my On-Board Unit malfunctions?>

 If your On-Board Unit should malfunction during the trip, you must log on manually at the next opportunity.
-This can be done at one of the toll station terminals located at service stations, rest stops, or border crossings or, by your transport company office via the Internet.
+This is possible at truck stops, motorway services and border crossings via toll terminal, via smartphone with the app or through your forwarding agent via the online log-on.
 In your own interests, you should contact a Toll Collect Service Partner as soon as possible to repair the On-Board Unit.